srbongers/srbongers.github.io/teaching.md

 title: Teaching
 ---

-I am a teaching assistent for the following course:

-* Marchine Learning 2, 2018 (University of Amsterdam)

 I was a teaching assitent for the following courses:

+* Marchine Learning 2, 2018 (Master course - University of Amsterdam)
 * Machine Learning 2, 2017 (Master course - University of Amsterdam)
 * Mathematical Principles of Pattern Recognition, 2016 (Bachelor course - University of Amsterdam)
 * Machine Learning 1, 2015 (Master course - University of Amsterdam)